 Croma Group wanted something beyond presentations or innovation talks.

-The goal was to create an internal lab where leaders could experience Design Thinking in practice and build confidence using the methodology themselves.
+The idea was an internal lab where leaders could practice Design Thinking themselves, and build the confidence to use it.

-To make the exercise approachable, we intentionally selected a challenge that everyone experiences but almost nobody questions: reimagine the experience of taking a shower.
+We picked a challenge everyone lives but almost no one questions: reimagine the experience of taking a shower.

 Simple enough to relate to.
 Open enough to unlock creativity.